Terry Paine: Personal life

+In 2009, Paine was awarded an honorary degree by Solent University.

-During the run up to South Africa's successful 2010 World Cup bid, Paine was a "Bid Ambassador" and was part of the delegation in Zurich when South Africa's victory in the bidding was announced.
+During the run up to South Africa's successful 2010 World Cup bid, Paine was a "Bid Ambassador" and was part of the delegation in Zürich when South Africa's victory in the bidding was announced.

-On 1 January 2013 Paine took up the appointment of Honorary President of Southampton FC.
-Included is a remit to act as a club ambassador, both home and abroad.
+On 1 January 2013, Paine took up the appointment of Honorary President of Southampton, which includes a remit to act as a club ambassador, both home and abroad.